WHOIS overview

 Overview

-WHOIS is the tool used to look up domain name registration details.
+WHOIS is a tool used to look up details of a domain name registration.
 These details contain information about the date the domain was registered, its expiration date, registrant information, nameservers, and the domain registrar.
-When a domain is registered, ICANN requires that this information is listed in a public database which can be viewed by anyone using the WHOIS protocol.

 Do I need to list my real information in the public database?